parca-dev/docs/docs/storage.md

 #### Sparseness

 The node with the key `2` does not have any values for `t2` and `t3`, we don't store anything for these timestamps.
 Allocating no memory/disk for any sparse values at all.
 When reading values for `t2` and `t3` for this node we can return `0` as a value that is ignored by pprof.

 ### Storing Debug Information

 Additionally, Parca exposes endpoints to ingest the debug information for executables and binaries; the sent data is associated with the unique build ID of the object files.
-And the profiles that have been received have the necessary information about the build IDs in the mappings section.
-This enables Parca to find corresponding debug information during the symbolization phase.
+And the profiles that have been received have the necessary information about the build IDs in [the mappings section](http://localhost:3000/docs/parca-agent-design#mappings).
+This enables Parca to find corresponding debug information during [the symbolization phase](/docs/symbolization).

-The debug information store is a thin wrapper around object storage.
+The debug information store is nothing complicated; it's just a thin wrapper around [an object storage](https://en.wikipedia.org/wiki/Object_storage).
 For this, we used the battle-tested Thanos Object Storage engine.
 [There are several object storages that have been supported](https://thanos.io/tip/thanos/storage.md/#supported-clients).
+Parca uses [build ID](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/developer_guide/compiling-build-id)s as keys for stored debug information.
+And the values are [ELF object files](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/developer_guide/compiling-build-id).
+Before the Parca Agent uploads any object files, it makes sure that the files don't contain any executable byte code.

+The Parca Agent utilizes this API and the storage to upload discovered debug information on the systems it encounters.
+It only uploads the information for the stack traces it collects.
+However, it is not reserved for the agent.
+For example, your CI could utilize the API and the storage if you don't want to deploy binaries with debug information in your production environments.